SESARLab/mfh-dl-performace-testing/thesis.md

     <img src="./content/MFH Architecture.jpg" alt="MIND Food HUB computing infrastructure" />
     <figcaption>Figure 1: MIND Foods Hub computing infrastructure</figcaption>
 </figure>

-The computing infrastructure, made by different modules, consists in:
+The computing infrastructure is the core component of the MIND Foods HUB project and, as figure 1 illustrates, is comprised of different modules.
+The phenotyping process is managed by a rover deployed on the greenhouse.

-- A rover, equipped with different phenotyping sensors that take on-fields measurements on plants cultivation
-- Various on-field sensors that register weather or environmental data, like air temperature and humidity, soil temperature, leaf wetness, etc.
+The rover, equipped with various phenotyping sensors on a robotic arm, autonomously takes measurements on plants cultivation.
+Along with the rover, various on-field sensors register weather or environmental data, like air temperature and humidity, soil temperature, solar radiation, etc.
-- A 5G communicating network to support the sensor's data transmission.
-- Different software collection agents collect data from the rover and the on-field sensors and upload them to the Data Lake.
-- A Data Lake platform to store sensor's data and supports data analysis.
-- A hybrid GraphQL/REST API developed in Rust to access and consume data stored in the Data Lake platform
+The greenhouse is supplied with a 5G communication network; rover and on-field sensors measurements are collected by two software agents and sent through the network to a hybrid GraphQL/REST API that persists the data in the MIND Foods HUB Data Lake.
+The Data Lake is an essential element of the computing infrastructure; it stores historical sensor data and supports various ad-hoc data analysis processes.
+Also, Data Lake serves a client application, FoodsApp, through the GraphQL/REST API.
-- FoodsApp, a client application: a user could scan QRcode that identifies cultivation to visualize its raw and processed sensors data
+For example, greenhouse operators could use FoodsApp to scan a QRcode associated with each cultivated species and visualize raw and processed data of the phenotyping process.

 The implementation of the computing infrastructure involved various technological partners; TIM, the first Italian provider of fixed, mobile and cloud infrastructures, developed the 5G network, the on-field sensors, and the client application.
 Multiple departments of Università Degli Studi di Milano are actively  involved in the MIND Foods HUB project.